-Antipads and Signal Integrity
+- How to Model Via Antipads and Signal Integrity

-When it comes to signal integrity, be careful with application notes from component manufacturers, and always validate what you see from well-understood concepts.
+If you’re routing through a solid plane, the design question is how large should the antipad extend past the via pad and if any internal nonfunctional pads are kept in the design.
 If you look at some component application notes, they will recommend placing antipads on landing pads without explanation.
 In addition, different notes will tell you precisely the via antipad diameter you should use, but it is easy to take this out of context.
 Let’s look closely at these two situations and how the structure of a via/pad + antipad can lead to signal integrity problems.

 - Inductance.
 A via taken in isolation is basically an inductor, and the inductance of the via depends on the via aspect ratio.